Little 500: Eligibility

-Following the release of Breaking Away, a real-life Cutters team was formed.
-Their first race was in 1984, which they won.
-They are students, who are traditionally either Bloomington locals or at the very least non-Greek, and have been tremendously successful, winning fourteen races that they have entered, while never finishing worse than 12th.

 Series events

 The Little 500 includes four events beside the race itself: Qualifications, ITTs, Miss-N-Out, and Team Pursuit.
 These events are collectively known as "The Spring Series".
 The team that wins The Spring Series is also awarded a white jersey to wear during that year's race.
 These events also ensure that all the members of a team, not just those competing in the actual race itself, can still participate and compete.